dzek69/queue-system/tutorials/01basic.md

 ## Adding a task to a queue

-When adding a task you will get a {@link Task} instance in return.
+When adding a task you will get a **Task** instance in return.
 You can use that instance to control the task.

 To add a task at the end of the queue:
 ```javascript